transfer76/data_searchable_json/README.md

 ## Data_Searchable

-This is simple Web API for searching language data.
+This is simple Web API for searching programming language data.
 It`s implemented in Ruby using RoR.

+User can enter in search bar name of programming language or type of language, or who designed language and get data

 **Ruby** 2.5.3